-Dr Kelly Clemens is a UNSW Scientia Fellow in the School of Psychology, Faculty of Science, UNSW.
+Dr Kelly Clemens is a Senior Lecturer in the School of Psychology, Faculty of Science, UNSW.

-My research has shown that not only are drugs present at the same time as these cues, but that many drugs of abuse are actually changing the way the brain learns about these cues.
+A second theme in my lab asks how these drug-cue associations are formed in the brain and how they can persist for such a long time.
+Research has shown that not only are drugs present at the same time as these cues, but that many drugs of abuse are actually changing the way the brain learns about these cues.
 Through interacting with DNA itself, many drugs 'switch on' genes that are important for learning.
 When the user is learning about what predicts or accompanies drug use, this information is stored so much more robustly than normal.
-Unraveling the epigenetic nature of the interactions between our genes and how they react to drugs of abuse is the current focus of research in my laboratory.
+Our current focus is on identifying histone modifications present after nicotine exposure, and assessing the potential involvement of long non-coding RNA in addiction.

 A third major theme in my laboratory addresses the consequences of prenatal drug exposure and the long-term outcomes for offspring.
 Working closely with Neonatologists at the Royal Hospital for Women, we are characterising changes in the brain and behaviour of rats prenatally exposed to opioids, with a particular focus on possible preventative or treatment measures.
 We are investigating the potential role of inflammation in Neonatal Opioid Withdrawal Syndrome (NOWS), and whether epigenetic changes incurred across the prenatal period may underlie the behavioural deficits observed in adolescence and adulthood.

 My Research Supervision

 Caspar Muenstermann (PhD)

 Neuroscience Honours (1/year)

 PSYC 3051 Physiological Psychology

 NEUR 4411 Neuroscience Honours: Behavioural Neuroscience (Course Convenor)